Paulina004/MoviNOW-App/README.md

-# Flix
+# MoviNOW

 > [!IMPORTANT]
 > This project was created for learning purposes only. ***Please refrain from copying, sharing, and/or using any of my work.*** Thank you.

-Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+MoviNOW is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-## Flix Part 2
+## MoviNOW Part 2

 ### User Stories